nextgen-api/nextgenapi/address-autocomplete/wordpress/nextgenapi-address-autocomplete/readme.txt

 = Should I configure all the fields ? =

 No, you only need to configure the fields you use.
-Please check the default values used incase the field is not configured.
+Please note the following default values used incase the field is not configured.

 Street ==> ''
 City ==> ''